-The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenue, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
+The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenue, expenses, assets and liabilities, and the acCompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimates are revised and
+Revisions to accounting estimates are recognized in the period in which the estimates are revised and future

 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are described below.
 The Company based its assumptions and estimates on parameters available when the financial statements were prepared.
-Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising that are beyond the control of the Company.
-Such changes are reflected in the assumptions when they occur.
+Existing circumstances and assumptions about future developments, however, may change due to market, changes or circumstances arising that are beyond, the control of the Company.
+Such changes are reflected in the assumptions when they occur

-Tax expense comprises of current and deferred tax.
-Current income tax is measured at the amount expected to be paid to the tax authorities in accordance with the Income Tax Act, 1961.
-Deferred income taxes reflects the impact of timing differences between taxable income and accounting income originating during the current year and reversal of timing differences of earlier years.
+Tax expense comprises of current and deferren tax.
+Current income tax is measured at the amount expected to be paid to the tax authorities in accordance with the Income Tax Act.
+1961.
+Deferred income taxes reflects the impact of timing differences between taxable income and accounting income originating during the current year and reversal of timing differences of earlier years a) Details of dues to Micro and Small Enterprises as per Micro, Small and Medium Enterprises Development Act, 2006